wiredviews/xperience-page-link-tag-helpers/README.md

 Kentico Xperience 13.0 custom module to protect pages referenced in code from deletion and shared abstractions for linkable pages.

+This package is compatible with .NET Standard 2.0 libraries integrated with Kentico Xperience 13.0.

 ### PageLinkTagHelpers

 [![NuGet Package](https://img.shields.io/nuget/v/XperienceCommunity.PageLinkTagHelpers.svg)](https://www.nuget.org/packages/XperienceCommunity.PageLinkTagHelpers)

 Kentico Xperience 13.0 ASP.NET Core Tag Helper that generates links to predefined pages using their NodeGUID values, and extension methods for registering dependencies in ASP.NET Core.

+This package is compatible with ASP.NET Core 3.1+ applications or libraries integrated with Kentico Xperience 13.0.

 ## How to Use?